 Development and Installation of Protection and Monitoring Systems on a Bridge

 The new Penobscot stay cable bridge in Bucksport, Maine, USA will replace the old Waldo-Hancock Bridge, a steel suspension bridge, designed by David B. Steinman and opened in 1931.
-DSI USA developed and combined several protection systems, as well as supplied DYWIDAG Form Travellers for the construction of the bridge.
+DYWIDAG developed and combined several protection systems, as well as supplied DYWIDAG Form Travellers for the construction of the bridge.

 The new stay cable bridge has a main span of 354 m and a total length of 646 m.
 The architectural design of the bridge provided for two pylons with centrically arranged stay cables.
 The stay cables are paired in elevation in the tower, however, they land in different segments on the bridge deck.